mmseitz/ABCD_Early_Psychosis_Detection/Docs/notes_key_papers.md

 - The overall results may point to the heterogeneity of PLEs, with this heterogeneity perhaps masking the ability to uncover unifying risk factors.
 The heterogeneity of transient PLEs is highlighted by the poor accuracy of these groups regardless of how defined.
 Therefore, it may not be until the worsening of symptoms or onset of functional impairment that symptoms are of sufficient severity to be distinguished from less severe PLEs
 - Analyses indicate that ML analyses can be used to distinguish persistent distressing from low level PLE groups.
 Additional evidence indicated that distress may be more distinguishable than persistence, including evidence that models performed poorly when trying to distinguish persistent from transient distressing PLEs
 - The work also reinforces the importance of several metrics that have been previously implicated in the development and worsening of early psychotic experiences.
 ACEs appeared especially important for persistent distressing PLEs, potentially providing support for the PPI model—that worsening PLEs is linked to greater environmental loading.
 Both persistent and transient distressing PLEs were linked to risk factors including internalizing symptoms.

+### Childhood Stress and Psychosis Risk

+(De Loore et al., 2007)

+- experienced trauma and victimization during childhood are associated with an increased risk of developing subclinical or clinical psychosis symptoms in adulthood
+- Experiences of victimization, such as bullying, and negative life events, may impact the onset and persistence of psychotic experiences in adults
+- The effects are more visible for more unexpected and/or severe forms of trauma such as life events and sexual abuse, rather than more repeated and contextspecific traumas such as bullying
+- The accumulation of negative life events appeared to amplify the risk to develop subclinical psychotic experiences in a dose–response fashion
+- Severe and persistent traumatic events in childhood may lead to long-lasting neurodevelopmental and neurobiological abnormalities, reflecting a biological vulnerability for schizophrenia in adulthood, which has been demonstrated in a recent biological model
+- stressful life events have been found to influence the course and intensity of psychotic symptoms, by inducing dopaminergic hyper-responsivity in response to mild stressors

+(Bhavsar et al., 2017)

+- It is well documented that early adversity increases likelihood of subsequent adversity, possibly through social processes whereby the negative effects of early adversity persist over time, restricting subsequent opportunities and increases likelihood of poverty and exposure to adverse events
+- Childhood adversity and life events may both combine synergistically to increase risk (through effects on similar biological and psychological mechanisms) and be on a causal path, such that some of effect of childhood adversity on psychosis is mediated through increased likelihood (due to social processes) of subsequent adverse life events
+- Associations were found between PEs and reporting childhood abuse, younger age, lower overall educational attainment, non-White ethnicity, being unemployed, and recent attack, crime victimisation, war exposure, witnessing of violence, experience of an accident, death of a partner and separation
+- In the fully adjusted model, an estimated 47% of the total effect of abuse on PEs was mediated via adulthood adverse life events, of which violent life events made up 33% and non-violent life events the remaining 14%.
+The overall association between childhood abuse and PEs was explained partially by indirect effects via the experience both of adulthood violent and non-violent adverse life events.
+- The relationship between trauma, psychosis and other trauma-related psychopathology is likely to be complex